+7 (707) 051 22 20

 Choosing a specialist is a responsible step.
 I often see parents coming after unsuccessful experiences with speech therapists who did not understand the specifics of ASD.
 How to choose a speech therapist for an autistic child?
 Here are the key criteria I recommend checking.

-• Experience with ASD: Ask how many children with autism the specialist has worked with in the past year.
-If fewer than 5 — that's a risk.
+• Experience with ASD: Ask how many children with autism the specialist has worked with in the last year.
+If fewer than 5, it's a risk.
 A speech therapist for autistic children should have a portfolio of cases: from non-verbal to verbal.

 • Methods of work: Find out if they use PECS, visual schedules, sensory integration.
-If the specialist only talks about "articulation gymnastics," they are not suitable.
+If the specialist only talks about "articulation exercises," they are not suitable.
 Methods must be adapted for ASD.

-• Contact with the child: At the first meeting, observe how the specialist interacts: they don't pressure, don't shout, and get down to the child's level.
+• Contact with the child: At the first meeting, observe how the specialist interacts: they don't pressure, don't shout, and sit at the child's level.
 If the child cries or withdraws, it's a bad sign.
 A good speech therapist knows how to wait.

-• Feedback for parents: The specialist should explain what they are doing and why.
-If you don't understand what is happening in the session, that's a problem.
+• Feedback for parents: A specialist should explain what they are doing and why.
+If you don't understand what is happening during the session, that is a problem.
 We always provide homework and progress reports.

-• Program flexibility: Find out if the plan can be adjusted if the child is struggling.
-A rigid, unchangeable program leads to stress.
-We review goals every 2-4 weeks.
+• Program Flexibility: Find out if the plan can be adjusted if the child is struggling.
+A rigid program without changes leads to stress.
+We review goals every 2–4 weeks.

 • Reviews from other parents: Ask for contacts of parents the specialist has worked with.
-A live testimonial is more valuable than any diploma.
+A real-life review is more valuable than any diploma.
 In our center, we are open to recommendations.

-⚕ This material is for informational purposes only and does not replace an in-person specialist assessment.
+⚕ This material is for informational purposes only and does not replace an in-person consultation with a specialist.
 Accurate recommendations are provided by a speech therapist after an examination.
 Timelines and results depend on the diagnosis and regularity of sessions — there are no "guarantees of a complete cure."

-Frequently asked questions about speech therapists for autism
+Frequently asked questions about speech therapy for autistic children

-Each session is built individually: we use play-based methods, visual cues, and sensory stimuli to engage the child and reduce anxiety.
-For non-speaking children, we actively use alternative communication (gestures, PECS cards) and articulation exercises.
-Session duration — from 30 to 60 minutes, depending on age and condition.
+Each session is built individually: we use play-based methods, visual prompts, and sensory stimuli to engage the child and reduce anxiety.
+For non-verbal children, we actively use alternative communication (gestures, PECS cards) and articulation exercises.
+Session duration ranges from 30 to 60 minutes, depending on age and condition.

-First changes—such as the appearance of eye contact or repetition of sounds—may appear after 1–3 months of regular sessions 2–3 times a week.
-However, timelines greatly depend on the diagnosis: for non-verbal children with severe ASD, progress may take 6–12 months.
-We do not guarantee a cure, but we record progress every 3 months to adjust the program.
+Initial changes — such as the appearance of eye contact or sound repetition — may become noticeable after 1–3 months of regular sessions 2–3 times a week.
+However, timelines heavily depend on the diagnosis: for non-verbal children with severe ASD, progress may take 6–12 months.
+We do not guarantee a cure, but we track progress every 3 months to adjust the program.

-Yes, absolutely: we conduct an initial speech therapy diagnostic assessment for 8,000 tenge, which lasts 60 minutes and includes an evaluation of speech comprehension, motor skills, and communication abilities.
-This helps us determine if additional consultations with a neurologist or a special education specialist are needed.
-We do not start sessions without a diagnostic assessment to choose the right approach for your child.
+Yes, absolutely: we conduct an initial speech therapy assessment for 8000 tenge, which lasts 60 minutes and includes an evaluation of speech comprehension, motor skills, and communication abilities.
+This helps us determine whether additional consultations with a neurologist or defectologist are needed.
+We do not start sessions without an assessment to ensure the right approach for your child.

-Yes, a speech therapist's work with a non-speaking autistic child is aimed not only at speech but also at developing any form of communication — gestures, gazes, sounds.
+Yes, a speech therapist's work with a non-verbal autistic child is aimed not only at speech but also at developing any form of communication — gestures, eye contact, sounds.
 We teach the child to express needs through alternative systems, which reduces tantrums and improves behavior.
-Full speech emergence is possible, but timelines are individual: for some children, first words appear after a year of intensive sessions.
+Full speech emergence is possible, but timelines are individual: some children say their first words after a year of intensive sessions.

 We use evidence-based methods: ABA therapy (behavior analysis) for motivation, speech therapy massage to stimulate articulation, and sensory integration if the child is hypersensitive.
-For children with ASD, visual schedules and game-based exercises with cards, which we adapt to each child's level, are especially effective.
-All methods are selected after assessment and do not include aggressive techniques.
+For children with ASD, visual schedules and play-based exercises with cards, which we adapt to each child's level, are especially effective.
+All methods are selected after diagnostics and do not include aggressive techniques.

 Yes, all our speech therapists have specialized education and at least 3 years of experience working with children with ASD, including non-verbal children.
 We regularly undergo training in ABA, PECS, and sensory integration methods at Kazakhstani and international centers.
 You can book a trial session for 5000 tenge to evaluate the specialist's approach with your child.